lilpacy/gemini-paper-summarizer/README.md

 A command-line tool that uses Gemini API to generate summaries of academic papers.

-Note: Supports multiple languages: Chinese, English, French, German, Japanese, Korean, and Spanish.
+Supports output in multiple languages: Chinese, English, French, German, Japanese, Korean, and Spanish.

 ## Examples